 A United States Marine Corps veteran, JW lived in Japan for a year, the Philippine Islands for six months, and visited a few other places around the globe including the Land Down Under.
 He’s traveled to most of the 50 US States and still looks forward to cross-country adventures to this day, when he can go exploring.

-JW resides at Bull Creek Ranch with his wife, a couple of dogs, and enjoys the Texas Hill Country because of it’s heritage, culture, and character.
+JW resides in the Texas Hill Country with his wife, a couple of dogs.
 He’s also very acclimated to the Texas heat.

 JW is devoted to the humorous and meaningful side of life and the simple things that bring joy and comfort in life, including becoming a better artist, and leading an invigorating life dedicated to lifelong learning, leadership, and faith.